LEOconnell/LEOconnell.github.io/_posts/2023-10-16-Exploratory-Data-Analysis.md

 - Do different schools have different performance on standardized curriculums?
   - What factors contribute to the differences?"

+EDA can be done using many tools using many methods.
+Below is a basic outline of my current EDA process that uses both numeric and graphical methods.

 ##  EDA Strategy